 Recording Studio Users' Guide

 The CCRMA recording studio is available for course-related work only.
 Users are expected to have taken Music 192A/B in order to learn the details of studio operation in this facility.
 Use for other CCRMA courses is permitted with staff assistance.
 The studio may not be used for commercial recording - you may not charge for your services if you record others.
+Recording studio users are expected to know and follow the information below - access may be revoked for users who fail to adhere to these rules and thereby inconvenience other users.

 The recording studio consists of a control room and an adjoining recording studio.
 Equipment available currently includes: